nodejs/node/doc/api/packages.md

   `process.dlopen()`.
 * It treats all files that lack `.json` or `.node` extensions as JavaScript text files.
-* It cannot be used to load ECMAScript modules (although it is possible to [load ECMASCript modules from CommonJS modules][]).
-When used to load a JavaScript text file that is not an ECMAScript module, it loads it as a CommonJS module.
+* It can only be used to [load ECMASCript modules from CommonJS modules][] if the module graph is synchronous (that contains no top-level `await`) when `--experimental-require-module` is enabled.
+  When used to load a JavaScript text file that is not an ECMAScript module, the file will be loaded as a CommonJS module.

 There is the ECMAScript module loader:

-* It is asynchronous.
+* It is asynchronous, unless it's being used to load modules for `require()`.
 * It is responsible for handling `import` statements and `import()` expressions.
 * It is not monkey patchable, can be customized using [loader hooks][].
 * It does not support folders as modules, directory indexes (e.g.